Research

 Plus, you’ll be able to check them for free with Moz and Ahrefs as long as you don’t exceed the monthly entry limits.
 Find out how to do this in the section on finding high-quality links.

-• Brand reputation: If you have a well-established brand, this may drive the price per link down.
+• Brand reputation: If you have a well-established brand, you may be able to drive the price per link down.

 • Industry: For example, backlinks are traditionally more expensive for industries directly related to money.